oGuilhermeOliveira/oGuilhermeOliveira/README.md

 ### About Me... 📖
 <h5>

-I'm Professional with a career in evolution in the area of Full Stack Java Development at EBAC.
+I'm Professional with a career in evolution in the area of Full Stack Java Development.

 I have as a principle the valuation of overcoming obstacles as a source of motivation, to seek the knowledge and resources necessary to deal with challenges.